 With hybrid app development, you have to contend with issues that stem from both native systems and hybrid systems, which makes bug fixing more difficult.
 Performance is also a disadvantage because hybrid apps load in a webview.
 The user experience is often sacrificed with a hybrid app as you cannot customize the app based on the platform.

 Customizability is a significant disadvantage to hybrid apps.
 The more customization you do, the more you’re steering toward a native solution.
 If customization is important to you, taking the native approach to development will be more beneficial.
 In fact, the more customization you want in your hybrid app, the more expensive the project will be, and therefore a native solution will end up being more cost-effective.

 The decision of building a web vs native vs hybrid app should be based on your business objectives.
 Before jumping into development, you should consider the following factors:

 Whichever approach you choose should, above all, be quick, responsive, and reliable.
 As users are demanding more from mobile experiences, it’s important to keep up with their changing demands.
 Whichever app you decide to build, remember the following:

-The debate around which type of app is the best is still very relevant today as the lines between the three approaches are becoming increasingly blurred.
-While the discussion to differentiate the three mobile apps continues, it’s important to remember that you shouldn’t choose an approach for the technology, but instead, choose based on what you want your app to do.
+The debate surrounding which app type is best remains relevant today as the lines between the three approaches are becoming increasingly blurred.
+While the discussion to differentiate the three mobile apps continues, it’s important to remember that you shouldn’t choose an approach for the technology.
+Instead, choose based on what you want your app to do.
 If you choose an approach that doesn’t allow your app to utilize device features, for example, then you’ll end up wasting a lot of time and money when you decide to add features.

-The choice between native, web, or hybrid is dependent on a number of factors, including business needs, app requirements, developer skill, and timelines.
-The bottom line is that each type of app offers an entirely different experience and it’s important to know the strengths and weakness of each before jumping into development.
+The choice of web vs native vs hybrid development is dependent on a number of factors, including business needs, app requirements, developer skill, and timelines.
+The bottom line is that each type of app offers an entirely different experience and it’s important to know the strengths and weaknesses of each before jumping into development.